microsoft/promptbase/aml-tutorial/ReadMe.md

 # AzureML Tutorial

 This directory holds the code for the introduction to AzureML presented at MLADS 2024.
-The goal is to provide a foundation for understanding the rather more complex pipelines found in the `azureml` directory of this repository.
+The goal is to provide a foundation for understanding the rather more complex pipelines found in the [`azureml/`](https://github.com/microsoft/promptbase/tree/main/azureml) directory of this repository.

 The tutorial implements a simple two-component pipeline, which runs a zero-shot prompt on an MMLU dataset.
 The first component runs the dataset line-by-line through a [`guidance`](https://github.com/guidance-ai/guidance) program, storing the model result as an extra key on each line.